rbisdorff/Digraph3/docSphinx/tutorial.rst

 When actually computing linear rankings of a set of alternatives, the local outranking relations are of no practical usage, and we may furthermore reduce the memory occupation of the resulting digraph by

-     1. refining the ordering of the quantile classes by taking into account how well an alternative is outranking the lower limit of its quantile class, respectively the upper limit of its quantile class is outranking the alternative;
+     1. refining the ordering of the quantile classes by taking into account how well an alternative is outranking the lower limit of its quantile class, respectively the upper limit of its quantile class is *not* outranking the alternative;
      2. dropping the local outranking digraphs and keeping for each quantile class only a locally ranked list of alternatives.

 We provide therefore the :py:class:`cSparseIntegerOutrankingDigraphs.cQuantilesRanking` class.